Anna-Fenzl/42-minishell/README.txt

 --> implement ?$
 --> fix expansion
 --> using only neccassary tokens
---> "| test" is not seen as a syntax error
+--> "| test" is not seen as a syntax error -->DONE
 --> norminette
 --> valgrind

 EXEC:
 --> STD_ERR in exit
+--> remove spaces echo

 LAST PUSH
 --> signals